Recent Publication:

 Mark is a certified mediator for the U.S. Bankruptcy Court for the District of Delaware and maintains an active mediation practice.
 He has been appointed to serve as mediator in several hundred proceedings over the past 15 years and has successfully mediated more than 150 matters, including WARN litigation, breach of fiduciary duty actions, avoidance litigation, and claim disputes.

-Mark is certified by the American Board of Certification in business bankruptcy.
-He has been designated as a Super Lawyer in both Delaware and Pennsylvania, and has been listed in Chambers & Partners USA as a leading bankruptcy lawyer in Delaware since 2005.
+Mark is a fellow of the American College of Bankruptcy and is certified by the American Board of Certification in business bankruptcy.
+He has been designated as a Super Lawyer in both Delaware and Pennsylvania and has been listed in Chambers & Partners USA as a leading bankruptcy lawyer in Delaware since 2005.
 Mark is a co-author and editor of Representing the Creditors’ Committee: A Guide for Practitioners, published by the American Bankruptcy Institute.
 Mark is on multiple committees for the American Bankruptcy Institute and the Advisory Board of its mid-Atlantic conference, and a past co-chair of the Unsecured Trade Creditors’ Committee.
-In addition, he is a past president and chairman of the Board for the Philadelphia/Wilmington Chapter of the Turnaround Management Association and a current Board member.
-Mark also serves on the Delaware Bankruptcy Court’s Local Rules Committee and the Board of the American Board of Certification.
+In addition, he is a past president and chairman of the Board for the Philadelphia/Wilmington Chapter of the Turnaround Management Association (TMA) and is a member of the Board of Trustees of TMA Global.
+Mark also serves on the Board of the American Board of Certification and its marketing committee.

 Mark graduated from Rochester Institute of Technology, with high honors in 1985, and received his J.D. in 1989 from Boston University.